Official: 10 HALO Trust staff killed northern Afghanistan | Law-Order

 The HALO Trust is one of several de-mining organisations in Afghanistan that clear unexploded mines.

-Meanwhile, Afghanistan's defence ministry in a statement says that a MI-17 helicopter has crashed, due to technical problem.
-The crash in the east in eastern Maidan Wardak province killed three crew members and wounded one.
+Meanwhile, Afghanistan's defence ministry in a statement says that a MI-17 helicopter has crashed, due to technical problems.
+The crash in the eastern Maidan Wardak province killed three crew members and wounded one.

+But the Taliban in a separate statement claimed the downing of the helicopter in the Jaghatu district of Maidan Wardak as it was delivering help to the security forces on the battlefield.
+The defence ministry rejected Taliban's claim.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)